got.conf — Game of

 names not beginning with a letter, digit or underscore, as well as reserved

-words (such as author
+words (such as author,

-or
+remote or

-), must be quoted.
+port), must be quoted.
 Arguments containing

 whitespace should be surrounded by double quotes (").